Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Default value: `$true`
 ## 2.20.
 CreateTXTSignatures
 Should signatures be created in TXT format?

 Default value: `$true`
-## 2.21.
-ConsiderDistributionGroupMembership
-Shall the script consider membership in distribution groups or only membership in security groups?

-Considering security groups only is faster and puts only little load on Active Directory Domain Controllers.

-Considering distribution group membership is slower and puts comparatively more load on Active Director Domain Controllers.

-Distribution group membership is always considered when connecting to Microsoft Graph.

-Membership in dynamic distribution groups or dynamic security groups is never considered on-prem and in the cloud, see corresponding FAQ for details.

-Default value: `$true`
 # 3. Outlook signature path